Compare Financial Tools

 Instead, X1 provides the strategy and coordination layer that sits above budgeting:

 Estate Plan Analysis: Upload your trust documents and get plain-English explanations of what you paid attorneys to create.
+Start with the estate plan review checklist.

 Advisor Coordination: Single source of truth for your professional team with decision tracking and outcome measurement.
+Wondering what advisors should cost?
+See our advisor fees guide.

 Family Office Capabilities: Governance frameworks, values documentation, and planning tools previously reserved for $25M+ families.
+Try the free Family Constitution Starter or see the full Family Office Blueprint.

 See what X1 covers →